Sparksbox

 A liability time bomb with no off switch.

 The cannabis industry has spent years navigating a regulatory minefield where every customer interaction carries legal weight.
 Age verification.
 Product claims.
 Delivery boundaries.
 Medical disclaimers.
-Now we're handing those interactions to an AI that speaks with a human voice and leaves no written record.
+Now those interactions are moving into AI voice workflows that may not leave a written record.

 What Dutchie Actually Shipped